-Schedule an in-depth talk by Tudor Place museum Curator Grant Quertermous or staff expert at Tudor Place or offsite.
-To schedule a lecture contact our Rental Events Manager Courtney Bryce, 202.965.0400.
+Schedule an in-depth talk by Tudor Place museum Curator Grant Quertermous or staff expert at Tudor Place or offsite. for information about scheduling a lecture, contact us, 202.965.0400 ext.
+115.

 Scheduling requires one month's advance notice.
 Venues should have an electrical power source and screen for PowerPoint projection.

 Lecture Fee: $300 per lecture; advance deposit of $100 required.
 Final payment due 2 weeks prior to the event.
 Where staff travel is required, additional fees may apply.
 (Timely notice of cancellation is required for deposit refund.)